Find Trade Colleges

 Check out the construction trades basic certificate programs at these schools if you want to attend one of the most popular in Nebraska.

 Our analysis found Central Community College to be the most popular school for construction trades students who want to pursue a basic certificate in Nebraska.
-Central Community College is a moderately-sized public school located in the small city of Grand Island.
+Central Community College is a medium-sized public school located in the small city of Grand Island.

 Of the 120 students majoring in construction trades at Central Community College, 94% are male and 6% are female.